IBM/ibm-cert-manager-operator/docs/adoption-guide.md

             return nil
         ````

-        - Notice the `Name` of the Spec.IssuerRef.Name matches the Issuer I defined in step 1.
+        - Notice the `Name` of the Spec.IssuerRef.Name, always use `cs-ca-clusterissuer` when using the shared CA clusterissuer we provide.
+        - Make sure to fully follow the steps outlined in either [Go](#go-code) or [Yaml](#yaml) outlined above to get this working properly.
+            - This sample merely provides a small code snippet of using the clusterissuer, and not the full way of using cert-manager.

 ## Resources

-{: #res}

 1. [Cert-Manager Knowledge Center Documents](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.2.1/manage_applications/cert_manager.html?pos=2)